 6. Sketch before you start

-Draw a sketch before you start painting, this will guide you.
+Draw a sketch before you start painting; this will guide you.
 You can simply visualize the lights and shadows in the drawing.
-By doing so, you don’t waste your time and your paper.
+By doing so, you won’t waste your time or your paper.
 Once you are sure that your draft has the most basic lines, you are ready to paint.

 7. Go explore!

-You must go on a trial and error process to master your technique.
+You must go through a trial-and-error process to master your technique.
 You need to experiment to be able to control the amount of water and colors on your paper.
-Try the techniques you learn, see how the color mixes look on your paper.
-When you think your work is going wrong, explore the ways to fix it and observe the results.
-You will definitely get better results in time.
+Try the techniques you learn, and see how the color mixes look on your paper.
+When you think your work is going wrong, explore ways to fix it and observe the results.
+You will definitely achieve better results over time.